 It is indigo dye that makes the beautiful blues of the rustic country cotton textiles of Japan.
-Working with dyers and weavers of families who have spent a lifetime in this work, Mary Taguchi has researched and collected patterns from the past and has been instrumental in having these cloths rewoven, restencilled.
-Hence the patterns are not contemporary, but historical.
+Working with dyers and weavers of families who have spent a lifetime in this work, Mary Taguchi has researched and collected patterns from the past.
+She has been instrumental in the revival of a number of these cloths.

 Katazome: stencilled cotton